 Marin Smith

 Marin Smith is a wordwrangler, poet, essayist, mother, and an Enneagram 4.
-She has an M.A. in English from Cal Poly San Luis Obispo, and her work has been published in MER Literary, Milk Art Journal, Literary Mama, Split Rock Review, Oregon English Journal, and forthcoming in CALYX Journal and others.
-You’ll can find her in the garden, coffee in hand, or connect with her here.
+She has an M.A. in English from Cal Poly San Luis Obispo, and her work has been published in MER Literary, Milk Art Journal, Literary Mama, Split Rock Review, Oregon English Journal, and CALYXJournal, DEHP Journal, and others.
+You’ll find her in the garden, coffee in hand, or connect with her here.

 Elina Katrin